Head out to this family-favorite zoo with a fun playground too!

 We know we’re not the only ones that like to shake up the summer routine a bit and throw in some fun “field trips” for our families… so let’s share 10 things to know about one of Central Illinois’ best kept secrets.
 Scovill Zoo offers more than you might expect from a zoo found outside of a big city.

-Note: Because of COVID-19, many public attractions may be closed or operating under restrictions.
+Note: Due to COVID-19, some public attractions may be closed or operating under restrictions.
 Please check the website or social media for the Scovill Zoo before planning your trip, and be aware of any safety protocols or travel restrictions currently in effect.

 10 Things to Know About Scovill Zoo in Decatur